 - Rounding too early when the problem wants an exact answer in terms of .

-If the radius doubles, the circumference should also double.
-If your answer does not scale that way, check whether you mixed up radius and diameter or used the area formula by mistake.
+- Use scaling: if the radius doubles, the circumference should also double.
+If your answer does not scale that way, you probably mixed up radius and diameter or used the area formula by mistake.
+Also confirm the units carried through, since circumference is a length, not an area.

 Need help with a problem?